midas-network/flu-scenario-modeling-hub/model-output/README.md

 - cdf:
     - weekly peak timing hospitalization

-For all targets expection of "peak" targets (peak size hospitalizations, weekly peak timing hospitalization), optional age-stratification is recommended.
+For all targets expect for "peak" targets (peak size hospitalizations, weekly peak timing hospitalization), age-stratification is recommended but not required.
 Overall population (`0-130`) is required, but additional age group is also accepted.
 Please consult the [age_group](./README#age_group) section, for more information.

 Values in the `target` column must be one of the following character strings:
 - `"inc hosp"`: weekly incident hospitalizations